What You Need to Know About Measles

 Here’s how it works:

-- The measles virus lives in the nose and throat mucus of an infected person.
-It can then spread to others through coughing and sneezing
+- The measles virus lives in the nose and throat of an infected person.
+It can then spread to others through coughing and sneezing.

-- The measles virus can live for up to two hours in an airspace where the infected person coughed or sneezed.
+- The measles virus can live for up to two hours in an airspace where a measles infected person coughed or sneezed.

-- People can become infected by breathing the contaminated air or touching an infected surface and then touching their eyes, nose or mouth.
+- People usually become infected by breathing contaminated air.
+In rare cases, they may become infected by touching droplets containing measles virus on an infected surface and then touching their eyes, nose or mouth.

 - Infected people can spread measles to others from four days before through four days after the rash appears.

-How you can help stop the spread of measles
+How can I help stop the spread of measles?

 Because measles is so contagious, the best way to stop the spread is to make sure everyone in your family is vaccinated.
 The best protection against measles is the measles, mumps and rubella (MMR) vaccine or the measles, mumps, rubella and varicella (MMRV) vaccine.
 The MMR and MMRV vaccines are proven safe and effective.
-For the best protection, two doses of the vaccine are recommended.
+For the best protection, two doses of the vaccine are recommended after 12 months of age.

 Call your child’s pediatrician immediately if you suspect your child: